 Many human resource directors see the resume as a reflection of the applicant.
-Spelling errors, poor grammar, misalignment, poor organization, wordiness, or vagueness will produce negative impressions.
+Spelling errors, poor grammar, misalignment, poor organization, smudges, wordiness or vagueness will produce negative impressions.

-- Contact your career services office to have a professional career advisor look over your resume. - Ask a reference, family member, friend, or roommate to review your resume.
-They are often great at catching typos.
+- Contact the University Career Center and make an appointment to have a professional career advisor look over your resume. - Ask your references, a family member, friend, or roommate to review your resume.
+They are often great at catching errors.